MiaoMioLint/MC-DangerWorldi18n/README.md

 ### About
-- This is an i18n Translate resourse-pack to Minecraft modpack: Danger World
+- This is an i18n Translate resourse-pack of Minecraft modpack: Danger World

 - You also can find this pack at [MCUTC BBS](https://bbs.mcutc.cn/resources/1-20-1-mod-mod.177/).